1.32.10 Reporting on Event-Related Spending

 4. Delegation Order 1-58 (Rev. 2), Policy and Guidance for Conference (including: meetings, retreats, seminars, symposiums or training activities) Approval and Planning

 1. Travel and related expenses for certain mission-critical purposes are not required to go through the event spending approval process.
-Treasury-wide exclusions and IRS-specific exclusions are covered in the following sections.
+Treasury-wide exemptions and IRS-specific exemptions are covered in the following sections.

-1. The IRS has determined that the exclusions listed below are exempt from reporting to Treasury for all events that have total costs under $20,000.
+1. The IRS has determined that the exemptions listed below are exempt from reporting to Treasury all events that have total costs under $20,000.

-3. Business units must continue to submit to the CFO the detailed information required by Treasury for all events (including those listed below) with events costing $20,000 or greater.
+3. Business units must continue to input into STETS and also submit to the CFO the detailed information required by Treasury for all events (including those listed below) with events costing $20,000 or greater.

 4. This information must be submitted at 10 calendar days and 40 calendar days after the event is held to cfo.event.request@irs.gov.
 See IRM 1.32.10.3, Reporting Requirements to Treasury, for additional information.